 Web portal: It's Free, Open Source, an award-winning web-portal that focuses on open source in general and Linux in particular.

-Website: Linux Users Group How-To, the best how-to guide available on this topic.
+Website: Linux Users Group How-To, the best how-to guide available on how to launch a Linux advocacy group.

 Website: Red Hat Developer Resources, a collection of free guides, but requires registration with Red Hat Developer.